AdarshKoppManjunath/WebAutomationScripts-Selenium-Java/README.md

 # WebAutomationScripts-Selenium-Java

-This repository coonsists of web automation scripts developed using Selenium and JAVA.
+This repository consists of web automation scripts developed using Selenium and JAVA.

 Dveloped scripts as of now: